Mjz86/C_colon/mcc.md

 -`dyn (Q)`:
-a dyn purity qualifier Q, can be declared on an expression, this asserts the purity qualification Q, however, the allocation and deallocation of dyn objects doesn't count in side effects of the program, because the usage of dyn objects is exactly similar to stack objects, but with the difference that the compiler implicitly manages the memory via operator (re)new and operator delete in the context-type, and knows the lifetimes, we can use this qualifier to our advantage, one reason being that F colon functions need dynamic arrays but still are pure.
+a dyn purity qualifier Q, can be declared on an expression, this asserts the purity qualification Q, however, the allocation and deallocation of dyn objects does not count in side effects of the program, because the usage of dyn objects is exactly similar to stack objects, but with the difference that the compiler implicitly manages the memory via operator (re)new and operator delete in the context-type, and knows the lifetimes, we can use this qualifier to our advantage, one reason being that F colon functions need dynamic arrays but still are pure.